feathersui/feathersui-starling/documentation/help/markdown/scroll-bar.md

 author: Josh Tynjala

 ---
-# How to use the Feathers ScrollBar component
+# How to use the Feathers `ScrollBar` component

 The `ScrollBar` component displays a numeric value between a minimum and maximum.
 The value may be changed by sliding a thumb along a track in either a horizontal or a vertical direction.
 A scroll bar also has a button on each side of the track that adjusts the value by a small step when triggered.
 This component is designed to be used with subclasses of the `Scroller` class like the `ScrollContainer` and `List` components.

-Additionally, Feathers offers a `SimpleScrollBar` component.
+<aside class="info">Additionally, Feathers offers a `SimpleScrollBar` component.
 This is a mobile-style scroll bar that only has a thumb to visually indicate the scroll position and range.
-It has no visible track nor buttons for stepping the scroll position.
+It has no visible track nor buttons for stepping the scroll position.</aside>

 ## The Basics